 DIWAN CHAMAN LALL: Then we are fortunate in both respects.
 We have one of the most brilliant and talented men in the Finance Minister and one of the greatest integrity in the Comptroller and Auditor-General at present.
-That is obvious to everybody, but it is equally obvious, I think, to those who desire that there should be created no complications with regard to this particular matter, that its echoes will be very strange echoes indeed, if complications are created.
-It is because of this that I would like my hon, friend to look into this matter most carefully to see that, simple as it may be or not; quite simple as it may be, the right thing is done in the right manner.
-The points of view that I placed before my hon. friend are simple enough, but there are other aspects that arise out of this matter which I crave your indulgence to place before the House and before my hon. friend.
-I am, placing all these matters before my hon. friend, as I said, with one objective that he may consider these most carefully in order that neither the Government nor we in this House may be embarrassed by anything happening afterwards which may be wrong or which may lead us into, difficulties.
-Now, if you look at section 148 (4)-you will find that in the Government of India Act also; section 166 (2)-that old section stated as follows in reference to the Comptroller General:
+That is obvious to everybody, but it is equally obvious, I think, to those who desire that there should be created no complications with regard to this particular matter, that its echoes will be very strange echoes indeed, if complications created.
+It is because of this that I would like my hon. friend to look into this matter most carefully to see that, simple as it may be or not. quite simple as it may be, the right thing is done in the right manner.
+The points of view that I placed before my hon, friend are simple enough, but there are other aspects that arise out of this matter which I crave your indulgence to place before the House friend.
+I am. and before my hon. placing all these matters before my hon. friend, as I said, with one objective that he may consider these most carefully in order that neither the Government nor we in this House may be embarrassed by anything happening afterwards which may be wrong or which may lead us into-Now, if you look at difficulties. will find that section 148 (4)-you in the Government of India Act also; section 166 (2)-that old section stated as follows in reference to the Comptroller General:

-"He shall not be eligible for further office under the Crown in India after he has ceased to hold office."
+"He shall not be eligible for further office under the Crown in India, after he has ceased to hold office."

-provision this particular section 166 (2) of the old Government of India Act has been considered by previous Governments to mean that there should be no extension given to a person holding the office Auditor-General.
-That has been the construction put upon it; not only it been the construction, hut has acting upon that construction no ex tension has ever been given the to Auditor-General. because the legal perfect authorities apparently were ly well aware and convinced of the fact that as the section stood, it was not possible for the Government Constitution to under the tend the term of office of the Auditor-General beyond the period fixed by You will notice.....
+Now, this particular provision in section 166 (2) of the old Government of India Act has been considered by previous Governments to that there should be no extension given to a person holding the office of Auditor-General.
+That has been the construction put upon it; not only has it been the construction, but acting upon that construction no extension has ever been given to the Auditor-General, because the legal authorities apparently were perfectly well aware and convinced of the fact that as the section stood, it was not possible for the Government India under the Constitution to extend the term of office of the Auditor-General beyond the period fixed by law.
+You will notice.....

-DR. W. S. BARLINGAY (Maclhya Pradesh): May I remind my hon.
+Dr. W. S. BARLINGAY (Madhya Pradesh): May I remind my hon.